 Don't have a guarantor or co-signer?
 The rental experts at Triplemint, a Brick Underground partner, can help you navigate the market and find a great apartment to rent without one.
 Sign up here to take advantage of Triplemint's corporate relocation rate—where you'll pay a broker's fee of 10 percent of a year's rent on open listings instead of the usual 12 to 15 percent.
 Bonus: The agents at Triplemint are a delight to deal with.

-The agreement will usually specify the guarantor is only on the hook "once all legal remedies are extinguished," says Cohen but he stresses it's still important to read the definitions in the lease regardless of what they are called and what you think they mean.
+The agreement will usually specify the guarantor is only on the hook once all legal remedies are exhausted but it's still important to read the definitions in the lease regardless of what they are called and what you think they mean.

 Guarantors also come into play with student loans or mortgages.
-The lender doesn't reach out to the guarantor for monthly payment but will do so when and if the borrower defaults.
+The lender doesn't reach out to the guarantor for monthly payments but will do so when and if the borrower defaults.

-If you are weighing up the risks of one over the other, Cohen says a co-signer takes on more financial responsibility than a guarantor.
-"A co-signer is responsible for the obligations immediately whereas a guarantor is only responsible for them after some triggering event," he says.
+If you are weighing the risks of one over the other, a co-signer takes on more financial responsibility than a guarantor.
+That’s why the use of a guarantor is more common.